sqlparser/sqlflow_public/install_sqlflow_on_mac.md

 If your computer has more than 8G of memory, you can change the boot parameters to recommended

-Please use the gspLive.sh, eureka.sh and sqlservice.sh shipped under [mac](mac) directory instead of the original one.
+Please use the gspLive.sh, eureka.sh and sqlservice.sh under [mac](mac) directory instead of the original one.

 * /wings/sqlflow/backend/bin/gspLive.sh